 Your browsing activities can be tracked and used by different companies by logging the DNS servers.
 Learn what a DNS is and why you should use no logs DNS servers.

 What is a DNS server?

-When you get your Internet connection installed on your computer you also get a DNS server set up, the one of your ISP (Internet Service Provider).
-Otherwise you would not be able to access any web page by entering a URL in your browser.
+When you get your Internet connection installed on your computer you also get a DNS server set up, one of your ISP (Internet Service Provider).
+Otherwise, you would not be able to access any web page by entering a URL in your browser.
 Thus, most of the people get their DNS service from their ISP.

 What is DNS logging?

 Every time you use a DNS, the server may record your IP address, the domain name you looked up, the current time, and the name of your ISP.

 Unfortunately, almost all DNS servers keep logs, meaning that they store the DNS requests received for a period.
 Thus, someone could take a look at the DNS log records and find out your browsing habits and history.
 Yes, this is possible!